aoisekai1/ACL/README.md

 How to use:
 1. Import sql from folder sql
 2. Create new folder "Helpers" in "project_name/app/"
+3. Create file in folder "Helpers"
+4. Copy file "Acl.php" to folder "Helpers"
-3. Register Acl.php in "config/app.php" some like:
+5. Register Acl.php in "config/app.php" some like this:
     ```
     /*
         |